Hit Me!

-This is the marinated pufferfish.
-I was actually expecting fugu sashimi, but I guess not that many places here serve that evidently.
-This one tasted just like the one at Beppu, which means it tasted like a mix between ba kua and dried cuttlefish.
+This was the marinated pufferfish.
+I was actually thinking fugu sashimi, but I guess they don't serve that here.
+Tasted just like the one at Beppu, which meant, fish ba kwa.
 Well, I'll know never to order these things again.
-It doesn't taste bad really, it's just something that I didn't think as justified for its price.

-The above are described as Vinegared dishes in the menu.
-I am assuming that they're in the way of appetisers since they are vinegared with lemon slices to whet the appetite.
-Check out the dainty portions.
-Yeah, I said dainty.
-The Assorted Seafood as you can see in the top photo doesn't contain much assortment.
-What we basically got were octopus which is available in the second dish, scallop and a prawn.
-However, I must commend that the taste was good.
-The octopus wasn't rubbery at all and the taste permeated the tongue from the first bite.
-Despite being vinegared and with lemon, you still get to taste the flavour of the meat which felt really fresh.
-The scallop comes lightly seared on the exterior but is actually raw in the interior.
-Didn't get to try the prawns though, but it looks good too.
-You can also see that some effort has been made on the part of presentation of the dishes.
+The above were described as vinegared dishes in the menu.
+I am assuming that they're in the way of appetizers.
+They all came in really dainty portions.
+The assorted seafood also didn't contain much in the way of assortment.
+What we basically got were octopus slices, scallop and a prawn.
+It was however pretty good and fresh tasting.
+The octopus wasn't chewy at all and the taste permeated from the first bite.
+Even though it was vinegared and with lemon, one could still taste the natural flavours of the meat which felt really fresh.
+The scallop was lightly seared but was actually raw inside.
+Some effort has been made with presentation.

-From the name of this restaurant, one may have surmised that there could be something special about their sushi here.
-Which is a correct assumption actually from what I experienced.
-What they serve here, does contain a distinctive mark of quality which does not appear in most of the less costly Japanese eateries.
-I also assume that it is also the reason why they charge so much for it here apart from having pretty earthen/stone tableware.
-Most of the freshly made sushi here cost from $8 and upwards.
-The uni sushi standing alone up there is a mouthful of $18.
+From the name of the restaurant, I was thinking that there could be something special about their sushi here.
+It's freshly made for one and from $8 and upwards.
+The uni sushi standing alone up there was a mouthful of $18.
 Ouch!
 But hell it was good.
 The uni was smooth, creamy and light.
-It's something that I didn't get enough of, but at $18, I really need to exercise moderation.
-And also to my surprise, they Californian Maki rolls tasted a lot better than what I've had elsewhere.
-This was one where I could really feel the ebi roe burst with flavour in my mouth when I chewed on the sushi.
-I'm telling you that what they serve here are fresh(which is really important for raw stuff) and good tasting.
-There is no doubt about that.
+Something that I didn't get enough of, but at $18, I needed to exercise restrain.
+The Californian maki rolls tasted a lot better than what I was expecting.
+I could feel the ebi roe burst in my mouth which was nice.

 Prawn Tempura